SeaPie/Privacy-First/README.md

 ### PrivacyTests.org
 [**PrivacyTests.org**](https://privacytests.org/) is a comprehensive resource dedicated to evaluating and comparing the privacy features of various online browsers and applications.

+***

+## About This Repository
+This repository is dedicated to providing users with information and resources to discover privacy-focused alternatives to mainstream tools and applications that may compromise user privacy.
+It aims to empower individuals to take control of their digital privacy while highlighting and promoting tools, applications, and services that prioritize user respect and minimize data collection.
+By compiling these resources, this repository serves as a reference for anyone seeking to enhance their online privacy and security.

+If you would like to see an application, tool, or service included in this repository, please create an [issue](https://github.com/SeaPie/Privacy-First/issues/new), and I will look into it.